Origin: New Jersey

 I started a pretty long time ago.
-In high school I took darkroom classes.
+In high school, I took darkroom classes.
 At the time, I was just messing around doing whatever, taking pictures of friends, skateboarding, stuff like that.
 Then, I got into digital photography and took a lot of pictures of whatever I was doing.
-Once it was time to apply for school, I didn't think that I was going to do that and all throughout school.
+Once it was time to apply for school, I didn't think that I was going to do that and all through the school.
 Until I had a professor push me and say "hey, I like what you're doing, you should pursue this, try that."
 And that's when I got serious about it.

 What attracted you to night photography?
 When you shoot in the dark, what do you specifically look for to execute a photo?

 It started when I stopped making excuses.
 I would go to class and I couldn't shoot over the weekends because I had work till this time and it was too dark out so I couldn't take any pictures.
 And I decided ok, let me take pictures in the dark.
 Let me see what I can do.

 I wasn't really planning anything.
 I didn't look for certain things.
 I just went out and things would catch my eye and the light of the cliche gas station.
 I would see something and it would resonate with me in a way.
 I would just pull over and take a picture and kept going from there.

 What is your favorite film to shoot with?
 Do you have a specific one you prefer over another that delivers a better result?

 I've only used other films like once or twice.
 I kinda use the same Portra 400 for everything because you put it in and you know what to expect and that's really it.

 I noticed in your bio on Instagram you are a skateboarder.
 Skate culture has a large artistic following like skate videos, pictures etc...did skateboarding have any influence on you and your work?